Azure/wordpress-linux-appservice/WordPress/wordpress_adding_php_extensions.md

 2. You should now see the extension is enabled by going to **https://\<sitename\>.azurewebsites.net/phpinfo.php**

-3. Do not forget to emove the phpinfo.php page once you’re done using the page.
+3. Do not forget to remove the phpinfo.php page once you’re done using it.
     ```
     rm /home/site/wwwroot/phpinfo.php
     ```